tonymullen/TonyMullen-Book/Readme.md

 * For setting up your mLab database for use with your Heroku database, you have two choices. **Choose one method or the other, but not both**.
 The first is the simplest, but it requires use of a credit card (it is free of charge, but you need to submit credit card info to Heroku).
 This method, the Heroku add-on method, is described in the main text of the book.
 The sidebar (gray area) describes setting up your mLab database directly through the mLab website, which does not require a credit card.
 * Read the section on the database URI closely.
 The MONGODB_URI contains a username and a password for the *database*.
 This is not related to your account username and password for mLab (or Heroku).

+**Ch 5 Things to change**

+For your own Chapter 5 work, add at least one location to the database which is nearby to the university, and at least one location that is further away from the university, so that you can test that the distance search is working correctly.

 **Ch 5 Readme Questions**